Top Charlotte Law Firms for Finance Associates

 K&L Gates stands out as a major player, with one of their largest offices in Charlotte.
 Their banking and finance practice handles significant work for regional and national financial institutions.

-Other national firms with robust Charlotte finance practices include several Am Law 100 players that have been aggressively expanding their presence in the market.
+Other national firms with robust Charlotte finance practices include several Am Law 100 firms that, per public reports, have grown their Charlotte presence in recent years.

 Step 3: Consider the Regional Leaders